Resources:

 The Agriculture Technical and Industry Working Groups (TWG and IWG)

 Development of the Agriculture Criteria originally began through development of Land Use Criteria.
 However, it was decided that to improve the ambition of each the Criteria, the land sector should be tackled by several separate criteria.
 Development of the Agriculture Criteria followed.
+Now, the aim is to refine the Crop & Livestock criteria and work on a new set of criteria for Commodity Supply Chains.

 To create the Agriculture Criteria, we convened a Technical Working Group (TWG) and an Industry Working Group (IWG) with representatives from investors, public entities, environmental and agricultural NGOs and international policy bodies from around the world.